 Potted fig trees need certain requirements in order to grow successfully.
 Consider the following tips.

 Choose a pot with a manageable size with holes on the bottom.
 The one I provide is a nursery pot, which means it’s the black flimsy kind that has large holes on the bottom (the kind that comes with a new bush from the plant store) and it doesn’t allow much root growth.
 Include a tray to fit under your pot to collect excess water.
-Buy my favorite nursery pots (Amazon).
+Buy my favorite nursery pots (Paid Link).
 I’ve had the best success with these.

 Use soil that doesn’t retain water for long periods, so regular potting soil is not good.
 Reason? if it remains moist for a long time, it can promote root rot.

 Another name of the soil I use is called grow medium.
 I used to get my soil from a hydroponics store in NJ that later went out of business, so I had to make my own grow medium.
 It is loose and allows the water to pass directly to the roots and then out the bottom.
 This grow medium is organic and contains pine bark, humus (organic compost) as the main fertilizer, and perlite.
 You don’t have to use this type of soil.
 An alternative recommendation is vermiculite mixed into it to loosen the soil.
-You can also buy Dolomite Limestone (Amazon) and add it on top of the soil, especially if squirrels are digging around.
+You can also buy Dolomite Limestone (Paid Link) and add it on top of the soil, especially if squirrels are digging around.

 Fig trees LOVE limestone for it’s slow release properties.
 Readers recommend that you use a soil pH tester like the one mentioned in item number 6 of Outside Living.